An Unexpectedly Awesome Cheesecake

 Today wasn’t the greatest, but one good thing came out of it – a terrific cheesecake!
 I started this recipe shortly before the air conditioner broke and resumed once it was fixed.
-It was an attempt to use up a bunch of cream cheese which I bought by accident last week, but his afterthought-cheesecake turned out to be one of the best cheesecakes I’ve ever made and impressively free of cracks.
+It was an attempt to use up some cream cheese which I bought by accident last week, but this afterthought-cheesecake turned out to be one of the best cheesecakes I’ve ever made and impressively free of cracks.

 Some cheesecakes are denser and have more of a pull to them.
 This one is thick, but creamy and very smooth.
 It’s from Alton Brown who bakes it in a 9×3 inch cake pan and uses a water bath.
 Since I don’t own a 9×3 inch cake pan (mine are all 9 by 2-ish), I had to use a regular 9 inch springform pan wrapped in foil.
 I also changed the flavorings a bit and added an extra half hour to the original cook-time – that part is imperative.

 Here’s the original cheesecake recipe, but make sure you add 30 minutes to the cook time.